 Keeping Data Secure for Remote Workers

-Remote work is becoming extremely popular as it can reduce overhead costs, minimize employee burnout from travel and commuting, and increase efficiency, effectiveness, and employee satisfaction.
-But granting your user base the freedom to work where and when they want does not negate the need for controls.
+Giving your user base the ability to work remotely does not negate the need for controls.
 In fact, remote work may create new challenges as your network becomes decentralized.

 With strategic planning, however, you can create a remote working environment that supports your organization while maintaining the security of your systems and data.
 Here are four steps to follow.